 Former MUD Resident (2011-2013)

 Erin spent three years as a resident of the 633 house, lovingly dubbed the “MUD Hut.”
 After graduating with degrees in Brain and Cognitive Sciences, Anthropology, and Spanish at the University of Rochester, Erin moved to Missoula in 2011 for an AmeriCorps VISTA position at the GUTS!
 (Girls Using Their Strengths!) program of the YWCA.
-Erin is now fully employed with this non-profit and is excited to invest in the Missoula community and to continue to embrace the communal living style of MUD and its sustainable practices and mission.
+Erin is excited to invest in the Missoula community and to continue to embrace the communal living style of MUD and its sustainable practices and mission.
 Born and raised in New England, the mountain views and diversity in outdoor recreation have done a good job convincing her that Montana is where it’s at!
 You can find her frolicking up mountainsides, bombing down powdery slopes, and cooking up massive amounts of garden-fresh veggies.

 Former Education & Events Coordinator (2013)